windwalk-bushido/Annima/docs.md

 ### TODO

-- "Check" icons should be displayed when inputted data is good
+- "Check" icons should be displayed when inputted data is good (Register page)
-- Add 'loading' modal while sending data and waiting for response
+- Add 'loading' icon to the "Submit" button while sending data and waiting for response (R. and L. pages)
 - Navbar should overlap content, not push it down the page
 - Add captcha on Login/Register
-- Fix Navbar opening
 - Make 'Forgot password' page
-- Add policies on Supabase for UD the anniversaries
+- Add policies on Supabase for updating and deleting the anniversaries
+- Center the "new" anni. button (Dashboard page)
+- Notifications should be displayed in toasts